LycheeOrg/LycheeOrg.github.io/docs/installation.md

 #### Public Directory
 After installing Lychee, configure your web server's root to be the `public` directory.
 The `index.php` in this directory serves as the interface for all HTTP requests to Lychee's API.
 Note that the `.env` file should **not** be exposed online as it contains the encryption key used for cookies as well as database credentials.

-#### Configuration Files
-All of the configuration files for Lychee are stored in the `config` directory.
-Each option is documented, so feel free to look through the files and get familiar with the options available to you.

 #### Directory Permissions
 After installing Lychee, you need to configure some permissions.
 Directories within the `storage` and the `bootstrap/cache` directories should be writable by your web server or Lychee will not run.
 Additionaly `public/uploads`, `public/dist` and `public/sym` need to be writable to upload files, customise the CSS and utilise [symbolic links](https://lycheeorg.github.io/docs/settings.html#symbolic-link) respectively.